Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Gets all workspaces you have access to.'
-It uses a specific verb and resource, and distinguishes itself from sibling tools like getWorkspace (singular) and createWorkspace.
+The description clearly states the tool's purpose: 'Gets all workspaces you have access to.'
+It specifies the resource (workspaces) and the action (get), and distinguishes it from sibling tools like getWorkspace (singular) and createWorkspace by focusing on listing/filtering workspaces with user-scoping.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.